 PLEASE NOTE: this is not a recommendation for NOT running away in certain situations.
 If you feel unsafe, running away to a safer place is likely to be the right course of action.

-The key point here is: can stopping, listening, watching and refelcting lead you to explore other safe choices, rather than up a cul de sac from which it may be difficult to escape.
+The key point here is: can stopping, listening, watching and reflecting lead you to explore other safe choices, rather than up a cul de sac from which it may be difficult to escape?

 SOME PRACTICAL SAFE EXPERIMENTS